Pre-Analysis and Start-Up

 The analytical solution for the shear stress Tau-r-theta in an infinite plate is:

-By looking at a vanishingly small element at the hole , we see that Tau-r-theta at the hole is the shear stress at the hole.
-Since the hole is a free surface, this has to be zero.
+By looking at a vanishingly small element at the hole , we see that Tau-r-theta is the shear stress on a stress surface, so it has to be zero.

 We can deduce that, far from the hole, Tau-r-theta = 0 both at theta = 0 and theta = 90 deg.
 Even more trends to check in ANSYS!